meco-group/impact/README.md

-# Impact: A Toolchain for Nonlinear Model Predictive Control Specification, Prototyping, and Deployment
+# Impact: A Toolchain for Optimal Control and Model Predictive Control Specification, Prototyping, and Deployment

 <div align="center">